 Badger Class is open daily from 9 until 12.
 We encourage children to attend every day because the learning is planned across the whole week, but a phased induction can be arranged if this meets the child's needs better.
 The term is the same as for the main school, although children may start a day or two later in September.
 We have 26 places, including 5 assessment places for children with speech, language and communication needs.
 The staffing ratio is a minimum of 1:13 and is usually closer to 1:8.

 The Nursery provides the 15 hours funded universal offer.
 In addition, children may attend our Breakfast Club from 7.30 a.m. and our own Nursery Lunch Club, giving 27.5 hours of care and education per week for parents who want it.
-From September 2017, we are planning to extend our Lunch Club by half an hour a day in order to be able to offer the full 30 hours of funded care for parents who qualify or who wish to pay for the additional hours.
+We would like to offer 30 hours' provision in the near future and are currently investigating a range of options .
 Our Nursery aims to provide rising-four-year-olds with a full academic year of early years education.
-This children take priority for admission.
+These children take priority for admission.
 If there are additional places left (which there usually are) we also take three-year-olds, who may have up to two full years in the Nursery.
 Two-year-olds who attract FEET (free early education for two-year-olds) may also be admitted.

 Uniform: Badger Class is part of Bletchingley Village Primary School, and children wear school uniform.
 This is a white polo top, navy joggers, leggings or shorts, a school v-necked sweatshirt and plain dark trainers (preferably velcro fastened.)
 Uniform with the school logo can be purchased from the school office; alternatively, you can buy plain items from local shops or supermarkets.